Elizabeth O'Farrell: Aftermath

 Accompanied by a priest and three soldiers, O'Farrell brought the order to surrender, signed by Pearse, to the Volunteer and Citizen Army units at the Four Courts, the College of Surgeons, Boland's Mill and Jacob's factory.
 Lowe gave her his word that she would not be held as a prisoner after delivering these orders.

 O'Farrell was then taken to the Dublin Castle hospital where she was stripped of her clothing and possessions and stayed for one night.
-The following day she was taken to Ship Street barracks, and was informed was to be sent to Kilmainham jail and held as a prisoner.
+The following day she was taken to Ship Street Barracks, and informed that she was to be sent to Kilmainham Gaol and held as a prisoner.
 O'Farrell and some other prisoners were escorted to Richmond Barracks.
 It was then that O'Farrell noticed Fr.
 Columbus of Church Street, who had accompanied her to the Four Courts on the evening of 29 April.
 He told her he would let General Lowe know of her situation.

-After being sent to Kilmainham jail she was later released.
 General Lowe sent a car for O'Farrell to be taken to Dublin Castle where she was to meet him.
 General Lowe apologised for her detainment and provided her with a letter in case of any further trouble with the military.

 Life after The Rising

-O'Farrell spent the rest of life working as a midwife and nurse in the National Maternity Hospital, Dublin.
-When the Irish Government allowed the Bureau of Military History to begin collecting oral history of the Irish Revolutionary period for historical purposes, O'Farrell refused to participate, declaring, "All governments since 1921 have betrayed the Republic."
+O'Farrell spent the rest of her life working as a midwife and nurse in the National Maternity Hospital, Dublin.
+When the Irish Government allowed the Bureau of Military History to begin collecting oral history of the Irish Revolutionary period for historical purposes, O'Farrell refused to participate, declaring: "All governments since 1921 have betrayed the Republic."

 In the fifties she made speeches on behalf of the republican movement and raised funds for republican prisoners.

-Elizabeth died on 25 June 1957 while on holiday in Fatima House in Bray, County Wicklow, and she is buried in the Glasnevin Cemetery next to Julia Grenan in the republican plot.
+Elizabeth died aged 73 on 25 June 1957, while on holiday in Fatima House in Bray, County Wicklow, and she is buried in the Glasnevin Cemetery next to Julia Grenan in the republican plot.

-In modern times, the possibility that Elizabeth and Julia were romantic partners is now strongly considered.
+That Elizabeth and Julia were romantic partners is now widely considered to be the case.
 The significant closeness they displayed, the fact they lived together for 30 years, the fact that neither was ever married to a man and the fact they were buried beside each other are all considered indicators of a more intimate relationship than publicly stated.
-Similarly, their comrades in the 1916 rising, Kathleen Lynn and Madeleine ffrench-Mullen, are also considered to be another "unstated" couple, as were Margaret Skinnider and Nora O'Keeffe.
+Similarly, their comrades in the 1916 Rising, Kathleen Lynn and Madeleine ffrench-Mullen, are also considered to be another "unstated" couple, as were Margaret Skinnider and Nora O'Keeffe, all of whom were featured, along with Eva Gore-Booth and others, in a 2023 TG4 documentary about "the radical queer women at the very heart of the Irish Revolution": Croíthe Radacacha (Radical Hearts).